 1. Admissions - There may be circumstances (e.g., criminal record, falsifying admissions records), where an individual may be denied admission to The Praxis Institute.
 When questions of admissibility arise, the individual's application is reviewed by the registrar and a recommendation is made to the program director whose decision is final on behalf of the Institution.
-Each student, during the process of applying for admission to the Institution.
+Each student, during the process of applying for admission to the Institution and, by the act of registering, agrees to abide by the rules and regulations of the Institution.
 Students are required to comply with all policies and procedures of the Institution, including, but not limited to the Student Code of Professional Conduct.
 Students are required to keep the Institution informed of their current mailing address.
 The Institution meets all notice requirements to students by sending notices to the last mailing address provided by the student to the Registrar's/Admissions Office.